VandanaKR/Cloudera-manager-Installation-automation/README.md

-# Cloudera-manager-Installation-automation
+# Cloudera-Manager-Installation-Automation-using-Ansible
-This script automates the cloudera manager installation after ensuring all the hadoop prerequisites.Ansible is employed as the automation tool.
+Introducing an automation script which automates the cloudera manager installation after ensuring all the hadoop prerequisites.Ansible is the tool employed to accomplish the automation.